oditynet/gosuslugi/README.md

 1) Connect android telephone to computer
-2) Enter in a code your login+password
+2) Enter in the python code your login+password
 3)
 ```
 python gosuslugi.py